codebar/tutorials/svg/lesson1/tutorial.md

 When embedding your images in an HTML document, you should not include the XML processing instruction and the only `DOCTYPE` should be the HTML one at the top of the document.
 The `xmlns` and `version` attributes are optional.

-You should provide at least a `width` attribute otherwise the image will attempt to take as much space as possible, which is usually not what you want.
+You should ensure the `svg` tag is explicitly given a width, either via CSS or by setting the `width` attribute.
+If this is not the case, the image will attempt to take as much space as possible, which is usually not what you want.
 Initially we will also provide a `height` argument to ensure our image is properly sized.
 We will see advanced sizing techniques in later lessons.